Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

+{\bf Relationship to previous work.} We further comment on the relation between the current work and previous papers.

-The liquid Hopfield model belongs to a family of classical statistical physics models for multicomponent mixtures, $N\gg1$, that rely on free energies of the form described in Sec.~\ref{sec:thermo}, see references in the introduction.
-The present paper establishes an expression for the pairwise interactions, $J_{ij}$, as a function of the desired target compositions, $\vec{\xi}^\alpha$.
-This expression guarantees stability of up to $p=N-1$ arbitrary targets enriched in any number of components $Q$.
-We have thus provided an explicit solution to the inverse problem investigated numerically in \cite{jacobs2021self, zwicker2022evolved}, where however stability was only guaranteed for $p$ substantially smaller than $N$ with an important dependence on $Q$.
-Furthermore, while previous work focused on specific parameter choices, in the present work we analytically determined the parameter regions where retrieval is possible.
+The liquid Hopfield model belongs to a family of classical statistical physics models for multi-component mixtures, $N\gg1$, that rely on free energies of the form Eqs.~(\ref{eq:f}-\ref{eq:u}).
+While previous work modelled the pairwise affinity matrix as a random matrix, see e.g., Refs.~\cite{sear2003instabilities, jacobs2013predicting, jacobs2017phase, carugno2022instabilities, girard2022kinetics, sollich}, here we have established an expression for the pairwise affinity matrix, $J_{ij}$, as a function of a set of prescribed target compositions, $\vec{\xi}^\alpha$.
+This expression guarantees stability of up to $p_{\rm max}=N-1$ arbitrary targets enriched in any number of components $Q$, and hence solves explicitly the inverse problem investigated previously in Refs.~\cite{jacobs2021self, zwicker2022evolved}.

 Besides recent work on fluids, the liquid Hopfield model is also related to earlier models for \textit{multifarious} self-assembly of solid structures~\cite{murugan2015multifarious, sartori2020lessons}.
-The main difference is that the interactions in \cite{murugan2015multifarious, sartori2020lessons} are specific to reflect the spatial geometry of assemblies, whereas in this work interactions are non-specific, which results in more cross-talk.
+The main difference is that, in those works, the interactions are specific to reflect the spatial geometry of assemblies, whereas in the current liquid model interactions are non-specific.

-Such cross-talk translates in the emergence of disorder at low temperatures.
-Finding the minimal configurations of the free energy (\ref{eq:f}-\ref{eq:u}) at zero temperature is then equivalent to solving a quadratic programming problem.
-For a general choice of $J_{ij}$ this is an NP-hard problem~\cite{murty1985some, pardalos1988checking, pardalos1991quadratic}, which implies a rugged low-temperature free-energy landscape akin to a spin glass phase~\cite{mezard1987spin, charbonneau2023spin}.
-In spite of this challenge, numerical and analytical results in this paper show that at low temperatures stable states are indeed disordered and tend to localize, i.e., are enriched in few components, consistent with results from simulations~\cite{jacobs2013predicting, jacobs2017phase}.